 Wide varieties of collars exist.
-Leather collars are nice, strong and sturdy, but they do pick up smells and if they get wet, may become brittle or start to rot.
+Leather collars are nice, strong and sturdy, but they do pick up smells and if they get wet, they may become brittle or start to rot.
 The rolled leather variety avoid the chafing or hair breakage that flat collars sometimes do to dogs.

 Metal link 'choke' chains are not recommended except for correction training where the techniques must be learned and applied correctly.